RenGvo/High-Dimensional-Data-Analysis-Wine-Dataset/README.md

 ## The Jupyter Notebook
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

+Jupyter Notebook for Python 3 was used to perform analysis.